UCCEWB/website-css/README.md

 # UCC Engineering Society Boostrap Framework
 ## Website | https://uccewb.github.io
 ## About
 Our current framework used for our website is a custom version of the Boostrap framework.
+It was made using the Boostrap 3 customizer which can be found at http://getbootstrap.com/customize/

 __Note:__ The `config.json` file contains the custom Bootsrap CSS modifications.